 Aftercare is usually held in a group format, much like outpatient treatment, and may also include a component of individual therapy.
-These group sessions may use a variety of approaches, but one of the most common is cognitive-behavioral therapy.
+These group sessions may use a variety of approaches, but one of the most common is cognitive behavioral therapy.
 Also called CBT, this approach targets the link between maladaptive thought processes, painful emotions, and behaviors to help people overcome addiction.8

 Another common approach is contingency management, which uses incentives or prizes to reinforce positive behavior in recovery, such as a negative drug test.9 A third approach that is similar to both of these is motivational interviewing, in which counselors utilize relationship-building skills to help clients move through the change process of quitting drugs and alcohol.10

-Many aftercare plans advise participation in some kind of peer support program, like Alcoholics Anonymous (AA).11 Some women may prefer to continue their recovery journey in a single-gender setting, such as in groups like Women for Sobriety, which focus on emotional and spiritual well-being for women.11
+Many aftercare plans advise participation in some kind of peer support or 12-step program, like Alcoholics Anonymous (AA).11 Some women may prefer to continue their recovery journey in a single-gender setting, such as in groups like Women for Sobriety, which focus on emotional and spiritual well-being for women.11

 Effects of Drugs and Alcohol During Pregnancy